hosseinnhk/day_ahead_solar_power_generation_forecasting/README.md

 - Datasets for training and testing the proposed models.
 - Preprocessing and evaluation scripts to assess the performance of the model.
 (This part is under development and will be updatet soon.)

-## Requirements

-- Python 3.8+
-- LightGBM
-- TensorFlow/Keras (for neural network models)
-- Pandas
-- Numpy
-- Scikit-learn
-- Matplotlib
-- Other dependencies as specified in `requirements.txt`

 ## Model Architecture
 The hybrid model consists of the following components: